Molive-0/BasicTracker/README.md

 _S3x_, _S4x_, and _S5x_ are essentially useless due to an oversight in the application of the waves.
 You can see what things other than the sine wave sound like, but it's not great. (bug)
 Major crashes involving the _ordering row_ and the playback cursor when things are _deleted from underneath it_ (BUG)
 Don't _drag the screen bigger_ and stuff?
 It _really_ doesn't like that. (unsure on fix)
-~~Some issues with _volume being saved correctly_ to disk means that everything that wasn't assigned a volume is at _full volume_ when you reload it (BUG)~~ Fixed in 0.3
+Some issues with _volume being saved correctly_ to disk means that everything that wasn't assigned a volume is at _full volume_ when you reload it (BUG)~~
+_See issue tracker_
 Apart from all those errors, it's _perfectly fine_!

 ## Compliation